rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 <span style="color:#ffc000">Ranks</span> for The Consortium's Members and most others in the setting if they use a ranking system.
-*All Ranks may be appended by Lord if considered royalty* Commissar / Lord Reagent
+*All Ranks may be appended by Lord if considered royalty* Lord -
-Major
-Captain
+Commissar - The Innocuous Leader of the group.
+Beholden only to the Lor Captain - The Inner Circle, law maker, Juice Barron or political or familial ally to the Major.
 Castellan - The well connected, well invested, and very influential of the Consortium's finest.
-Leaders of inner circles, national spies
+Leaders of inner circles, national spies and dangerous assassins.
 Lieutenant - Capable of creating your own missions to send others on and/or yourself.
 Capable to enter the upper circle's clubs and galleries.
 Ensign - Capable of only taking work from a handler, entrance to the different clubhouses.